populationgenetics/exercises/Effective_population_size/README.md

 see: [./scripts/5_estimate_Ne.r](./scripts/5_estimate_Ne.r) to see the commands that are executed <!-- , or see [./5_estimate_Ne.ipynb](./5_estimate_Ne.ipynb) for an anotated version that describes each line. -->

 *Questions*
-1. Try to go the [./scripts/R_functions.r](./scripts/R_functions.r) and look for the place where Ne is estimated.
-Which formula was used to estimate Ne?
+1. Try to go the [./scripts/R_functions.r](./scripts/R_functions.r) and look for the place where N<sub>e</sub> is estimated.
+Which formula was used for the estimation?
 Why do you think this was used?

 NB.
 Because it can be very computationally intensive, I have omitted calculating confidence intervals for the Ne estimates, with a bootstrap or jackknife procedure.
 There is still research into the best was to provide accurate confidence intervals with the LD method of estimating Ne.
 See [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201619a.html) and also [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201660a.html) for some discussion of this issue.